 We may be far from our comfort-zone, but we can still have peace.
 When we can’t move the mountain or change the weather, we can still bundle up and enjoy the ride.
 When I was losing hope skiing, I decided to stop pushing through the pain and let my husband know I couldn’t take it anymore.
 I was so grateful when he patiently adjusted my equipment and strongly assured me that I could finish the run.

-The funny thing is, once he fixed my face mask and I was properly protected, I was able to enjoy the experience again.
+The funny thing is, once he fixed the n95 mask for sale that I found, and I was properly protected, I was able to enjoy the experience again.

 And we skied all day.